A Reason to Watch Paint Dry

 "Joyce!
 Joyce!"
 Dymond attempts to awake his wife who he found passed out on the stoop.
 "Joyce, wake up baby.
 Are you okay."

 "Joyce, I am taking you to the hospital."

 On the ride over, Joyce tells Dymond what happened to her.
 Not able to account for where he was yesterday, he said nothing.
 He knows that he missed a day.

 "You are a bit dehydrated Joyce," the doctor informs.
 "I want to give you some fluids and run some more tests, but you seem fine."
 Joyce knew that restoring that mailbox must have cured her coughing; the curse is lifted, and all is restored!

-Dymond nodded in her direction as she eyed him for support as the doctor exits the room.
+Dymond nods in her direction as she eyes him for support as the doctor exits the room.
 "Dymond, it worked.
 Please tell me you believe me.
 Please tell me you remember something."

 "I have no memory of yesterday.
 I went to sleep and woke up with you gone from the bed.
 I found you on the stoop and seven messages on my phone.
 I missed a day."

 "Oh," the doctor interrupts popping back into the room.
 "It might be too early to tell, but your estrogen levels are high.
 You appear to be pregnant."
 Out of the corner of her eye, Joyce sees the woman from the cottage smiling but looks to find no one there.

 Quoted From John Hansen for Ann Carr's Challenge

 Choose the most boring object or subject you can think of and write an engaging, entertaining, fascinating hub about it.
 You can make your own choice or write about one of the following: